-WASHINGTON, D.C. – Today, Oregon’s Senator Jeff Merkley, Congresswoman Suzanne Bonamici, and Congressman Elijah E. Cummings introduced the Stopping Abuse and Fraud in Electronic (SAFE) Lending Act.
+WASHINGTON, D.C. – Today, Oregon’s Senator Jeff Merkley, along with Congresswoman Suzanne Bonamici (D-OR) and House Oversight Chairman Elijah Cummings (D-MD), introduced the Stopping Abuse and Fraud in Electronic (SAFE) Lending Act.
 The SAFE Lending Act would crack down on some of the worst abuses of the payday lending industry, particularly in online payday lending, and protect consumers from deceptive and predatory practices that strip wealth from working families.

-Under Trump administration leadership, the Consumer Financial Protection Bureau (CFPB), which previously was set to institute national rules related to payday loans, has suddenly reversed course on consumer protections from payday predators.
+Under Trump Administration leadership, the Consumer Financial Protection Bureau (CFPB) reversed course on national rules slated to go into effect this year instituting consumer protections from payday loan predators.
 Without strong CFPB protections at a national level, state laws protecting consumers will be all the more important.

 In recent years, many states have put in place tough laws to stop abusive lending, but payday predators have continued using online lending to prey on consumers.
 Internet lenders hide behind layers of anonymously registered websites and “lead generators” to evade enforcement.
 Even when the lending violates the law, abusive payday lenders can empty consumers’ bank account before they have a chance to assert their rights.
 Payday lenders with access to consumers’ bank accounts are also issuing the money from loans on prepaid cards that include steep overdraft fees.
 When these cards are overdrawn, the payday lender then can reach into the consumer’s bank account and charge the overdraft fee, piling on further debts.